identitatem/dex-operator/README.md

     quay-io-cdoan-dex-operator-bundle-v0-0-5                          1/1     Running     0          35s
     ```

-3. if you have not done so already, generate or collect the github oauth information and set the appropriate environment variables.
-An example of a github app will have these values:
+3. if you have not done so already, generate or collect the github oauth application information and set the appropriate environment variables.
+An example of a github app will have these values like this to reference the dex service :

     | key | value |
     |-----|-------|